Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 🧭 Wikiloc track

-In our Wikiloc profile, you can find the Wikiloc track of this hike so you can use it as a guide.
+Here you have the Wikiloc track of this hike so you can use it as a guide.

 Cala Fornells hike

-Starting from the main beach of Port de la Selva, this time head south instead of north.
-After passing by the harbour, you’ll find the first two little beaches just outside the village.
+Starting from the main beach of Port de la Selva, head south instead of north.
+After passing the harbour, you’ll find the first two little beaches outside the village.
 Keep walking, and you’ll reach a viewpoint.
 From there, the views of the village’s white houses and the lighthouse are lovely.

 The first cove you’ll spot from the walking path is Cala Tamariua.
 Take a moment to enjoy the combination of colours: the water’s turquoise, the mountain’s dark greens, and the sand’s bright brown.
 What a wonderful postcard!